pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bullets_aimed`

-This code creates a simple game using sprites and bullets in the Arcade library.
-The game involves shooting bullets towards the mouse click position to hit coins randomly placed on the screen.
-The player can move around and shoot bullets.
-Bullets are aimed based on the mouse click position and follow a trajectory towards that point.
-When a bullet hits a coin, it is removed, and the player's score increases.
-The game continues until the player closes the window.
+This code example demonstrates how to implement sprite bullets in a game using the Arcade library in Python.
+It showcases how to create bullets that are aimed based on the player's input (mouse click), calculate the angle of trajectory using trigonometry, handle the movement of the bullets, detect collisions with other sprites (coins in this case), and update the game logic accordingly (removing coins upon collision, tracking the score, removing bullets when they fly off-screen).
+By incorporating these elements, the example illustrates the concept of handling sprite interactions and creating a dynamic game environment.

 sprite_bullets_enemy_aims.py
 ----------------------------